Reading Time: 23 minutes

 5.1 Where we have agreed to provide training, this must be paid for in full no later than 7 days in advance of the relevant training session.
 Should payment not be received within this timeframe, we reserve the right to cancel the training session and shall charge for any costs incurred.

 5.2 The Client shall be entitled to substitute delegates without penalty, provided we are advised of this a minimum of 7 days in advance of the relevant training session.
-Any increase or decrease in the number of delegates may result in additional costs being levied and/or the cancellation of the training session, which will be subject to the cancellation provisions within this contract.
+Any increase or decrease in the number of delegates may result in additional costs being levied and/or the cancellation of the training session, which will be subject to the cancellation provisions in clause 7.6 below.

 5.3 Unless specifically stated to the contrary in our Proposal, the Client is required to provide the facilities required for us to carry out the training services.